Datel: 2000s

-Legal
+Legal issues

 In the 1990s, Sony filed a lawsuit in California court against Datel Electronics and Interact Accessories.
 Datel had allegedly logged on using Interact Accessories' Sony developer user name and password and accessed official developer software from an IP that resolved to datel.co.uk.
 The case was settled out of court.

 In early 2009, Sony filed a suit against Datel for its Lite Blue Tool.
 The product was a sequel to the Datel Tool battery, which acted like a Pandora battery which caused a Sony PlayStation Portable (PSP) to enter into Jigkick or Factory programming mode, allowing the execution of the boot code from a removable storage.
 The Lite Blue Tool compensated for the fact that the new factory mode was encrypted.
 Datel withdrew this product shortly after action was announced.

 On 20 November 2009, Datel filed a legal complaint against Microsoft in the Northern District of California for violations of §§1–2 of the Sherman Antitrust Act and §3 of the Clayton Antitrust Act; for unfair competition; and for tortious interference with prospective economic advantage.
 In response, Microsoft has filed patent infringement suits over the styling of their wildfire controllers.

 In 2012, Sony took Datel to court, claiming that the Action Replay cheat software sold by Datel infringed its copyright.
 The claim was dismissed by the European Court of Justice on 17 October 2024, due to the fact that the cheats didn't infringe on the code's IP protections.